harshamalhotra/existingDS-gitlab/packages/gitlab-svgs/README.md

 # Gitlab SVGs

-This repository manages all SVG Assets for GitLab by creating SVG sprites out of icons, and optimizing SVG illustrations.
+This package manages all SVG Assets for GitLab by creating SVG sprites out of icons, and optimizing SVG illustrations.

 ## Previewing the SVG library